fastai/fastpages/README.md

 ## Site Wide Configuration Options

 **It is recommended that everyone personalizes their blogging site by setting site-wide configration options**.
-These are options present in `/_config.yml`.
+These options can be found in `/_config.yml`.
 Below is a description of various options that are available.

 - `title`: this is the title that appears on the upper left hand corner on the header of all your pages.
 - `description`: this description will show up in various places when a preview for your site is generated (for example, on social media).